-You’re doing WordPress themes wrong.
+You’re modifying WordPress themes incorrectly.

 We’ve worked with dozens of clients and built out hundreds of WordPress sites over the years.
 It’s not that our job is to create WordPress sites, but we wind up doing it for many clients.
-Clients don’t come to use for WordPress sites very often.
-They typically come to us to help optimize their sites for search, social and conversions.
+Clients don’t come to use WordPress sites very often.
+They typically come to us to help optimize their sites for search, social, and conversions.

 More often than not, we get access to the site to optimize templates or build out new landing page templates, and we discover something awful.
-We often find a well-designed, well-supported theme was purchased as a foundation of the site and then highly modified by the client’s previous agency.
+We often find a well-designed, well-supported theme that was purchased as a foundation of the site and then highly modified by the client’s previous agency.

 Editing a core theme is a terrible practice and needs to stop.
 WordPress developed Child Themes so that agencies could customize a theme without touching the core code.
 According to WordPress:

 A child theme is a theme that inherits the functionality and styling of another theme, called the parent theme.
 Child themes are the recommended way of modifying an existing theme.

 As themes become more and more involved, the theme is often sold and often updated to take care of bugs or security holes.
 Some theme designers even continue to enhance features in their theme over time or support the theme through WordPress version updates.
 We purchase the vast majority of our themes from Themeforest.
 You’ll find that top themes on Themeforest are sold tens of thousands of times and have full design agencies continuing to support them.

 When we work with a client, we have them review the themes to see the features and functionality they like.
 We ensure the theme is responsive on mobile devices and has great flexibility for layouts and shortcodes for customization.
 We then license and download the theme.
 Many of these themes come pre-packaged with a Child Theme.
 Installing both the Child Theme and Parent Theme, and then activating the Child Theme allows you to work within the Child Theme.